PicsArt/cppbind/docs/03_get_started/06_templates.rst

    :start-after: [example]
    :end-before: [example]

-Here we have two template member functions ``max`` and ``makePair``.
+Here we have two template member functions: ``max`` and ``makePair``.
-As you can see we have specified all possible types for each parameter.
+As you can see, we have specified all possible types for each parameter.
 CppBind generates overloaded methods in target languages with each combination of template arguments.

 .. note::
-    Keys in **__API__** should be in the same order as in the template parameter list.
+    Keys in **__API__** should be in the same order as the template parameter list.

 .. note::
-    We specified template argument's type full name in **__API__**, i.e. cppbind::example::Task not just Task.
+    We specified the template argument's type full name in **__API__**, i.e., cppbind::example::Task, not just Task.
-    This is mandatory otherwise CppBind won't be able to find required information about specified type.
+    It is mandatory; otherwise, CppBind cannot find the required information about the specified type.

 .. collapse:: Generated bindings